WebOfTrustInfo/verifiable-news/bot_tools.md

-# Bot-enabling software and tools
+# Bot-enabling Software and Tools

 This is a partial list of the software and tools which bot owners utilize.
 This allows us to consider their architectures and features to better understand the situation.